 Induction into the NJHS is based upon several factors, including academic performance, community service, leadership, and character.
 Invitations to apply will be sent out to any student with a cumulative GPA of a 3.9 or higher after the third quarter of their 8th grade year.
-Students will be inducted into NJHS in late May.
+Students will be notified of their candidacy after the first marking period in 8th grade and successful applicants will be inducted into NJHS in late May.